-In December of 2000, concerned citizens from Glen Arbor, Maple City and Walled Lake, Michigan, met to form the North Manitou Shoal Light Preservation Society (NMSLPS), a nonprofit organization whose goal was to promote the preservation and restoration of the North Manitou Shoal Lighthouse.
-After determining that the dollar amount for restoring the lighthouse to an acceptable standard would be considerable, it appears that the group has abandoned their effort.
+In December 2000, concerned citizens from Glen Arbor, Maple City and Walled Lake, Michigan, met to form the North Manitou Shoal Light Preservation Society (NMSLPS), a nonprofit organization whose goal was to promote the preservation and restoration of North Manitou Shoal Lighthouse.
+After determining that the dollar amount for restoring the lighthouse to an acceptable standard would be considerable, the group abandoned its effort.

 Located in the water roughly midway between the southern end of North Manitou